Vocational Education Training (VET)

 A School-based Apprenticeship or Traineeship is when you combine paid work, school and training to receive a qualification that is recognised Australia wide.
 Apprentices and trainees generally learn industry skills by combining on-the-job paid work with training at a TAFE institute or other provider.

-School-based Apprenticeships and Traineeships can count towards completion of student’s VCE or VCAL.
+School-based Apprenticeships and Traineeships can count towards completion of student’s VCE or VCE-VM.